getyoti/yoti-wordpress/yoti/readme.txt

 == Description ==

-Yoti is a digital identity platform that simply allows a user to securely log in to your WordPress site faster, password free!
+Yoti is a digital identity platform that allows users to log in to your WordPress site—simply, securely and password free!
 Using a combination of our free identity app and our web based dashboard, we verify customer details against government issued ID documents before securely sending their details to you.
 Click here to learn [more.](https://www.yoti.com)

 This plugin also allows functionality to link your current followers to their Yoti accounts making registration and blogging quicker with a fancy button!